yael333/ppfetch/README.md

 # Which color palette to use.
 # Default: rainbow
-# Valid: rainbow, lesbian, trans, gay, ace, bisexual, nb, german
+# Valid: rainbow, lesbian, trans, gay, ace, bisexual, nb, femboy, german
 PF_PRIDE="rainbow"

 # Use only primary color of palette for ascii